Information for students

 Study-credit courses

-Adult education center’s operations continue as before: everybody can enroll in the courses they desire and themselves decide on the goal-orientedness of their participation.
-Some of the courses will never turn into study-credit courses.
-The freedom of adult education center’s studies will remain in the future as well.
+Adult education center’s operations continue as before: everybody can enroll in the courses they desire and themselves decide on the goals of their participation.
+All of the courses will never turn into study-credit courses.
+The freedom of adult education center’s studies will remain.

 You do not have to perform study credits in a study-credit course